GRANDPARENT VISITATION RIGHTS IN RI

 - That the petitioner can show a record of having tried and failed to see the grandchild in the previous 30 days of filing with the court

-- That visitation won’t be possible without court intervention
+- If visitation won’t be possible without court intervention

-- Clear and convincing evidence that parents had unreasonably restricted visitation with the child
+- There is clear and convincing evidence that parents unreasonably restricted visitation with the child

 Experienced attorneys understand that child custody and visitation issues are among the most delicate that any family faces.
-Every case is different and deserves to be handled with the sensitivity necessary to address each one’s unique demands.
+As a result, every case is different.
+Your case deserves to be handled with the sensitivity necessary to address your unique demands.